How Does JustLend Work?

 Burns/Buyback-And-Burn

-NovelJST buyback and burn using protocol revenue; 560M JST (5.66% of supply) burned to date
+NovelJST buyback and burn using protocol revenue; 1.356B JST (13.7% of supply) burned to date with $600.3M cumulative repurchase value

 How the Pieces Interact

-JustLend controls 82% of TRON DeFi TVL and governance is concentrated under Justin Sun.
-A single regulatory action or governance decision could impact the majority of TRON DeFi simultaneously, with no alternative lending venue to absorb liquidity.
+JustLend dominates TRON DeFi TVL and governance is concentrated under Justin Sun.
+A single governance decision could impact the majority of TRON DeFi simultaneously, with no alternative lending venue to absorb liquidity.
+The cleared SEC case reduces but does not eliminate this structural risk.

-JustLend pools heavily feature USDD, TRON's algorithmic stablecoin.
+JustLend pools heavily feature USDD, TRON's stablecoin.
 A USDD depeg event would simultaneously impair collateral values and lending pool assets, creating correlated losses across the protocol.
+USDD collateral remains heavily TRX-weighted.

 During stress, interest rates spike to incentivize repayment, but if the broader TRON ecosystem lacks liquidity, borrowers cannot source assets to repay, locking utilization at 100% and trapping supplier funds.